-Rangefinder is under the PHOTO+ company which is owned by Emerald Expositions and is also home to photography media including Photo District News, PDNedu, Shutterlove, and the PhotoPlus International Conference and Expo.
+Rangefinder is under the PHOTO+ company which is owned by Emerald Expositions and is also home to photography media including Photo District News, PDNedu, Shutterlove, WPPI, and the PhotoPlus International Conference and Expo.

-5. Professional Photographer
+4. Professional Photographer

 According to the publication, “For more than 100 years, pros have relied on Professional Photographer to deliver the education and inspiration they need to be successful: practical lessons and of-the-moment images that define an industry.”

-The magazine focuses on people, trends, products, and images that define the photography industry of the United States.
+Professional Photographer magazine focuses on people, trends, products, and images that define the photography industry of the United States.

 Additionally, it is a magazine that aims to help its readers grow their businesses and careers.
-“Professional Photographer creates editorial content that helps readers address the artistic, technological and business aspects of their work.”

 According to the publication, “PDNedu is the leading semiannual magazine for high school and college-level photography students and their educators, and provides in-depth features designed to help tomorrow’s photographers hone their craft and navigate the photo industry.”

-The magazine covers topics of business and marketing for photographers, features new, emerging and established talent and tips and tricks for growing within the photo industry.
+The magazine covers topics of business and marketing for photographers, features new, emerging, and established talent, and tips and tricks for growing within the photo industry.